Ribbonlength of families of folded ribbon knots: Introduction

 Take a long thin strip of paper, tie a trefoil knot in it then gently tighten and flatten it.
 As can be seen in Figure~\ref{fig:trefoil-pentagon}, the boundary of the knot is in the shape of a pentagon.
 This observation is well known in recreational mathematics \cite{Ashley, John, Wel}.
 L. Kauffman \cite{Kauf05} introduced a mathematical model of such a {\em folded ribbon knot}.
 Kauffman viewed the ribbon as a set of rays parallel to a polygonal knot diagram with the folds acting as mirrors, and the over-under information appropriately preserved.
 An overview of the history of folded ribbon knots can be found in \cite{Den-FRS}.

-In Sections~\ref{sect:defn} and \ref{sect:useful-geom} we give review the formal definition of a folded ribbon knot and give some useful results about the local geometry of a fold.
-We also remind the reader about the {\em folded ribbonlength} of a folded ribbon knot.
-This is the quotient of the length of the knot to the ribbon width.
-More formally, for a polygonal knot diagram $K$, the folded ribbonlength of the corresponding folded ribbon knot $\kw$ of width $w$ is $\Rib(\kw)=\nicefrac{\Len(K)}{w}$.
-One of the motivating questions about folded ribbon knots is the {\em folded ribbonlength problem}, which asks to find the minimum folded ribbonlength for a particular knot or link type.
-The ribbonlength problem can be viewed as a 2-dimensional version of the {\em ropelength problem} which asks to find the minimum amount of rope needed to tie a knot in a rope of unit diameter.
+One of the motivating questions about folded ribbon knots is the {\em folded ribbonlength problem}, which asks for the minimum folded ribbonlength $\Rib(K)$ for a particular knot (or link) type~$K$.
+The {\em folded ribbonlength} of a folded ribbon knot is the quotient of the length of the knot to the ribbon width.
+The ribbonlength problem can be viewed as a 2-dimensional version of the {\em ropelength problem} which asks for the minimum amount of rope needed to tie a knot in a rope of unit diameter.
 (See for instance \cite{BS99,CKS,DEY,gm,lsdr}.)
+Indeed, many of the ideas in papers on ropelength have been used to make progress on questions about folded ribbonlength in this paper and others \cite{Den-FRS, Den-FRC,Den-FRLU}.

-A separate, but equally interesting, open problem is to relate the ropelength of a knot $K$ to its crossing number $\Cr(K)$.
-The {\em ribbonlength crossing number problem} asks us to find constants $c_1, c_2, \alpha, \beta$ such that
+A separate, but equally interesting, open problem is to relate the minimum folded ribbonlength of a knot type $K$ to its crossing number $\Cr(K)$.
+The {\em ribbonlength crossing number problem} asks for positive constants $c_1, c_2, \alpha, \beta$ such that